cisagov/PNT-Integrity/README.md

 The PNT Integrity Library provides users a method to verify the integrity of the received GPS data and ranging signals, thereby improving resiliency against potential GPS signal loss.
 The software is a scalable framework for GNSS-based PNT manipulation detection that offers varying levels of protection based on the available data.
 The library is to be provided to GNSS receiver and GNSS-based timing server OEMs for use in future development or integration into existing products and platforms.
 More information can be found under [PNT_Integrity_Library_Guide.pdf](https://github.com/cisagov/PNT-Integrity/blob/develop/PNT_Integrity_Library_Guide.pdf).

 ## License
-GNU GENERAL PUBLIC LICENSE (GPL), Version 3, 29 June 2007

-Copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>.
-Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

-To protect your rights, we need to prevent others from denying you these rights or asking you to surrender the rights.
-Therefore, you have certain responsibilities if you distribute copies of the software, or if  you modify it: responsibilities to respect the freedom of others.
-For example, if you distribute copies of such a program, whether gratis or for a fee, you must pass on to the recipients the same freedoms that you received.
-You must make sure that they, too, receive or can get the source code.
-And you must show them these terms so they know their rights.
-See [GPL License](https://github.com/cisagov/PNT-Integrity/blob/develop/LICENSE) for more information.

 This library is licensed under the BSD 3-Clause License.
 The library contains source code developed by IS4S and third parties.
 Refer to the invidiual source files for applicable copyright information.
 ```
 Copyright (c) 2020 Integrated Solutions for Systems (IS4S), Inc